alison985/setting-up-mac-dev-environment/framework-laptop-ubuntu-21.04.md

     * [ PENDING - Can't figure out how not to have 1Password vault put online ] In Ubuntu Software, install 1Password.
     * Currently using built-in Firefox feature. will transfer across devices but un/pw fields only without notes.
 1. Figure out if I can have a shortcut to put computer to sleep like my mac hot corner.
-1. Ensure connection with Gitlab.
-    * Does need key to gitlab created.
-    * Must pull repo through Terminal CLI from Gitlab and _then_ you can use it in Github for Desktop.
-Github for Desktop, on Linux at least, no longer offers a GUI interface for connecting to non-Github or local repo sources.

 ## Apps Alison Tried And decided against